TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 ---------------------------

 Composer should only ever be used to install TYPO3 on a local or development environment.
-By not using Composer in a live environment, the need to install dependencies is completely removed - reducing potentials vectors for attack.
+By not using Composer in a live environment, the need to install dependencies are completely removed - reducing potential vectors for attack.

 Once an installation is ready to go "live", it should then be moved or "deployed" to the live environment instead.